BlueByteSystemsInc/PDMShell/src/introduction.md

 [Get Support](mailto:support@bluebytesystemsinc.zohodesk.com)

-Thank you for choosing **PDMShell**.
+Thank you for choosing PDMShell.
 We are excited to help you streamline your PDM workflows and unlock new levels of productivity.